 Breakfast is my favorite meal of the day, and with the time difference in Hawaii, I ALWAYS find myself ready for a big breakfast early in the morning.
-Here are some of my favorite breakfast spots on Maui, divided up by each part of the island.
+Here are some of my favorite Maui breakfast spots, divided up by each part of the island.
 Also check out my post on my favorite local spots to eat on Maui as many of them serve food all day long and have great breakfast menus.

 808 Grindz: If you want to chow down on some local Hawaiian favorites, you’ve got to come to 808 Grindz.
 Their menu features a selection of local favorites that are $8.08 all day long.
 It’s definitely the place to try a loco moco…in fact there’s a whole menu with variations of them.

 Plantation House: Head to the Plantation course at Kapalua, for breakfast with a view.
 With an ocean view and set back into the quiet resort community, this is a spot for a special celebration or just a leisurely breakfast.

 Gazebo: Located right on Napili Bay overlooking the beach, this is probably the most popular breakfast spot on the west side.
 It’s tiny and there’s always a line for a table (they don’t take reservations) but the food is delicious and it has a good ole mom and pop vibe.
 This place wins for best breakfast on the west side.

 Leoda’s Pie Shoppe: Actually it’s located in Olowalu (next to a roadside fruit stand and across from one of Maui’s best snorkeling spots).
 This is a great little all around restaurant but they’re known for their pies.
 The chocolate mac-nut one is my go to.
 Also, they’re mini sized get several different kinds and make your own sampler.